learn-co-curriculum/cssi-2.6-arrays/Readme.md

 ["Tamara", "Georgia", "Norah", "Joseph", "Nicki", "Rob"]
 ```
 Square brackets `[ ]` denote the contents of an array.
 An array can contain any combination of data types.
 An array can be stored in a variable just like a number or string.
 You'll notice that we don't write the index of the elements anywhere.
-The computer automatically makes an index starting at 0 and incrementing by 1 for each element.
+The computer _automatically_ makes an index starting at 0 and incrementing by 1 for each element.

 ## Accessing and Modifying Elements
-Now let’s say we need to go shopping to restock the bathroom, so we want to be able to access the different elements in our array.
-Try this out.
-What does it do?
+To access an element of an array, just call the name of your array variable and the index that the element is at.
 ```
 >students[3]
+< "Joseph"
 ```
-Why did it return ‘Joseph’ ?

-We talked about how to reassign variables earlier.
 What if we wanted to reassign an element in an array?
 What if Joseph dropped the class, and instead we had Barry?
 ```
 >students[3] = 'Barry'
 >students[3]
+< "Barry"
 ```
 The array element at index three has been changed!